 Talk to people

 While being in debt may feel isolating you don't have to suffer in silence.
 Talk to your family, because although they may not be able to offer financial help, sharing your money worries can feel like a huge relief.
-Next, tell your friends about your situation, they're best placed to offer support if you're studying away from home.
+Next, tell your friends about your situation, they're best placed to offer moral support if you're studying away from home.
+Close friends can also be a source of practical support as you try to curb any bad spending habits.

 University student services are also a great place to turn to for help and advice.
 'Most universities have dedicated teams of student money advisers who help students make sense of their finances and provide one-to-one support or signposting to external services where necessary,' says Sophie.
 University advisers can help to confirm your debts, with budgeting and maximising your income, and with drafting financial statements.
 They'll also be able to support you through negotiating with your creditors.